Skip to content

 The same data drives every consumer.
 No artefact duplication.

-Live-watching a variant. (rf/watch-variant variant-id) re-runs the variant whenever any of its dependencies (events, subs, view, schema) re-register.
+Live-watching a variant. (story/watch-variant variant-id) re-runs the variant whenever any of its dependencies (events, subs, view, schema) re-register.
 The framework already ships hot-reload notifications; watch-variant is a thin library composition over them.
 Cycle-prevention via registry-version diffing — only re-run when a dependency's registration metadata actually changed.

 Variant snapshot identity